 12 - Oklahoma - Black Mesa 9/2009 The highpoint of this Highpoint was the gorgeous sunrise and the beautiful landscape with mesas as far as the eye could see.

 13 - Colorado - Mt.
 Elbert8/9/2010 The highpoint of this Highpoint was FINALLY getting to climb in the wonderful state of Colorado.
 This was really my first trip to this amazing state and I definitely took advantage of it by bagging 3 14'ers in 4 days.
 Can't wait to go back!

 14 - Kansas - Mt.
 Sunflower The highpoint of this Highpoint was the gorgeous sunrise and the absolute solitude.
 Nabbed this one on my drive back from Denver to Dallas.

 15 - Louisiana - Driskill Mountain 2/13/11 The highpoint of this Highpoint was that it was a short, easy hike to the summit after competing in the Rock & Roll New Orleans Half Marathon just a few hours prior.
 Also found a geocache or two on the way.

-16 - Arizona - Humphreys Peak 6/20/11 The highpoint of this Highpoint was the HIGH winds near the summit.
-This was one of the more scary summits I've done.
-The saddle just below the summit had winds in excess of 60mph.
+16 - Arizona - Humphreys Peak 6/20/11 The highpoint of this Highpoint was the HIGH wind near the summit.
+This was one of the most scary summits I've done.
+The saddle just below the summit had winds in excess of 60 mph.
 I literally crawled the last 100 feet to the top.
 I was slightly lifted off my feet several times.

 17 - Alabama - Cheaha Mountain 4/19/2014 The highpoint of this Highpoint was that we got to camp for 2 nights on the mountain top @ Cheaha State Park.
 What a great area.
 We hiked along the river the day before.
 Did about 7 miles with our 2 dogs.
 A gorgeous park!